schmidtb2779/SEPAgileProject/README.md

 Spring 2020

-Goal: Design a fully functioning system that allows professors and student instructors to easily grade and re-grade student labs, view      and add notes attached to the labs, and view the skills checklists for the section while grading the lab.
+Goal: Design a fully functioning system that allows professors and student instructors to easily grade and re-grade student labs, view      and add notes attached to the labs, and view the skills checklists for the section the lab belongs to.

 Group Members: